Compcode1/workload-id-defender-cloud-apps/README.md

      from an unauthorized outside network.
 Verify that the system instantly detects the variance, generates a high-severity alert, and successfully disables the machine identity automatically.

+     * PHASE 6: Monitoring Ingestion Volume
+     We returned to our Command-Line Interface (CLI) terminal to verify if the background cloud synchronization had finished processing.
+The system metadata tables updated from a completely blank baseline to show an active data quantity of 0.029727 blocks, confirming that the data bridge was officially transmitting information.

+   * PHASE 7: Reading the Row Count
+     We re-executed our table count query inside the Command-Line Interface (CLI) terminal.
+The database response successfully climbed from zero records to eight active records, proving that the cloud system successfully captured and written live events into the permanent Azure Log Analytics Workspace (LAW) database.

+   * PHASE 8: Parsing the Live Security Events
+     We ran an advanced data aggregation query using the Kusto Query Language (KQL) to break down those eight rows by application type, physical location, and security status.

+   * PHASE 9: Analyzing the Baseline Posture
+     The database output revealed that your active exploration of the administration screens generated successful authentications.
+The logs tracked connections to the Azure Portal, the Microsoft 365 Security and Compliance Center, and SharePoint Online.
+Every single login showed a status code of zero, indicating complete success, and correctly flagged your geographic location as the United States (US), proving the pipeline is flawlessly capturing clean, uncompromised traffic.
 ================================================================================